Criminal Background Check — Country Guide

 - ✓Applicants from Scotland use Disclosure Scotland (Basic Disclosure)

-- ✓Send the issued police certificate to the FCDO Legalisation Office for apostille
+- ✓Send the issued certificate (Basic DBS, Disclosure Scotland, or ACRO) to the FCDO Legalisation Office for apostille

 - ✓Use the premium FCDO service if you're tight on the 6-month validity window